dollarshaveclub/monitor/README.md

 ## Plugins

-Create a file called `dsc-monitor.js` of the form:
+Create a file named `dsc-monitor.js` with the form:

 ```js
 module.exports = (monitorRunner) => {